johnno1962/injectionforxcode/README.md

 a "challenge" to get going.
 It requires an extra build phase to run a script and the client app has to find it's way over Wi-Fi to connect back to the plugin.
 Start small by injecting to the simulator then injecting to a device using the Xcode plugin.
-Then try injecting to the device from AppCode.
-Don't forget to re-patch the project for injection in AppCode as it uses a different port than the Xcode plugin.
+Then try injecting to the device from AppCode after re-patching the project.

 ## Using with [Apportable](http://www.apportable.com)